quasipedia/atc-ng/docs/play/flight-strips.rst

   fuel units can still be used before the aeroplane enters that emergency.

-  Please note that this number will decrease very quickly if the plane is moving away from its destination, and will remain almost fixed if the plane is flying towards it.
+  Please note that this number will decrease very quickly if the plane is moving away from its destination, and could even increase if the plane is flying towards its destination.

 **Master alarm indicator**